shanejansen/touchstone/README.md

 After installation, Touchstone will be available via `touchstone` in your terminal.
 Touchstone has three basic commands:
  * `touchstone init` - Initialize Touchstone in the current directory.
 Used for new projects.
  * `touchstone run` - Run all Touchstone tests and exit.
-This is typically how you wouldd run your end-to-end tests on a build server.
+This is typically how you would run your end-to-end tests on a build server.
 Ports will be auto-discovered in this mode to avoid collisions in case multiple runs occur on the same host.
 See [mocks docs](#mocks) for more information on how to hook into auto-discovered ports.
  * `touchstone develop` - Start a development session of Touchstone.
 You would typically use this to develop/debug a service locally.
 This will keep service dependencies running while you make changes to your end-to-end tests or the services themselves.
 This will also provide a web interface to each dependency for additional debugging.

 After running `touchstone init`, a new directory will be created with the following contents: